neutrinojs/neutrino/docs/migration-guide.md

 ```

 - **BREAKING CHANGE** Setting `host` of `0.0.0.0` for webpack-dev-server is insecure and will not work properly.
 This
-is from https://github.com/webpack/webpack-dev-server/issues/887 causing a potential security issue into Webpack
+is from https://github.com/webpack/webpack-dev-server/issues/887 causing a potential security issue into webpack
 users' machines.
 When using `host`, specify your actual local IP address, and Neutrino will bind it to the `public`
 property of webpack-dev-server and set the host to `0.0.0.0` for you.
 Attempting to access the site from a host other
 than specified will result in an invalid host header error.